 OPEN ACCESS / PEER-REVIEWED / RESEARCH ARTICLE

-Funding: This study was supported by the U.S. Department of Agriculture and the National Institutes of Health (NIH) [grant number R21AI135820].
-The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
+Funding: This work was supported by grants of the National Institute of Health, Korea (2017-NI43001 and 2014-ER4301-02).
+The funder provided experiment resources, equipment, reagents and space, and helped to complete manuscript by pay the cost for English proofreading service, http://www.cdc.go.kr/index.es?sid=a5.
+The funder had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 Competing interests: The authors have declared that no competing interests exist.

 Keywords: Influenza A; H3N2; Viral pathogenesis; Animal models.